Audiovisual Providers of Excellence Program (APEx): FAQs

 Moreover, CTS certification, while extremely valuable, should not be the lone-determinant of a company’s commitment to industry quality.
 Many InfoComm members offer product-specific certifications and training that are valuable.
 Other renewable certifications, like the Project Management Institute’s PMP program, are highly-regarded and should be considered when evaluating a company’s commitment to quality.

 There was also the desire to integrate industry standards into our industry excellence program.
-Because both the Standard Guide for Audiovisual Systems Design and Coordination Processes and the AV System Performance Verification Standard were developed in an open, consensus-based process, approved by an independent outside body, and are aimed at providing proper communication and documentation between the AV industry and the client, using both on several projects is a requirement.
+Because both the Standard Guide for Audiovisual Systems Design and Coordination Processes and the AV System Performance Verification standard were developed in an open, consensus-based process, approved by an independent outside body, and are aimed at providing proper communication and documentation between the AV industry and the client, using both within your organization is a requirement.
+Alternately, if you already have internal processes within your organization that meet or exceed the requirements set forth in the standards, you will qualify for the APEx program.

 Because these changes represent a complete overhaul of the program, it was decided that a name change was necessary as well.